 When my cousin and her family come visit us every Easter, we take a trip to the Tregembo Animal Park in Wilmington, NC.
-This year, though, due to the state of the world, her trip had to be postponed — and so did our annual zoo trip.
+This year, though, they didn’t visit, so we didn’t get to take our annual zoo trip.
 But no worries because there are virtual zoo tours you can take right now.

 Oh, I know.
 It’s not exactly the same.
 During virtual zoo tours you can’t get peanuts and corn to feed the animals or pet any of them.
 But right now, we have to appreciate the alternatives that technology offers us.